TianLin0509/BF-design-with-DL/README.md

 This is the simulation code for the paper `"Beamforming Design for Large-Scale Antenna Arrays Using Deep Learning"` and we highly respect reproducible research.
 The paper is available at **https://arxiv.org/abs/1904.03657**.

+You needn't to cite this paper if you do not want to do that.
+However, please star this repo so that more people can see it.
+Thanks for your support in advance.

 ****
 ## Environment Requirement